 The sky has become increasingly dark – we’d better find the roses before it rains.

-We step up into an amazing fairy tale garden, the hard metal trellises and sharply pruned greenery a perfect foil for the rather unruly clumps of bright roses.
+And what a rose garden it is!
+It is an amazing fairy-tale garden, with stark metal trellises and sharply pruned greenery that serve as perfect foils for the rather unruly clumps of bright roses.